kolkhis/lac/src/u3lab.md

 [root@ROCKY1 ~]mount -a
 ```

 If this command works, there will be no output.
-We use the df –h in the next
+We use the df -h in the next
 command to verify the new filesystem exists.
 The use of mount -a and not
 manually mounting the filesystem from the command line is an old administration
 trick I picked up over the years.